 The most common and easiest way to recharge your camper’s batteries.
 Can only be used when connected to 110 volt AC shore power (or when using a portable generator).
 The old single stage converter/ chargers installed in our parent’s and grandparent’s RV’s got a bad rap, and rightfully so, but today’s 45 and 55 amp converter/chargers are so much better.
 The converter/charger works in place of your batteries (I typically disconnect my batteries when using mine unless they need charged) by providing a constant 13.6 volts DC output.
 They also distribute 110 volt AC power as well as provide automatic three-stage charging for your batteries when needed.
 Many units, like the one picture here, also provide AC and DC branch distribution.
 The DC circuits even illuminate when fuses are blown to quickly identify them.

-My personal favorite, this renewable source of energy is becoming increasingly popular and for good reason–not only is it efficient and reliable, but it’s also clean and quiet and doesn’t require fuel like a generator (there’s plenty of free sunshine out there).
+My personal favorite, this renewable source of energy is becoming increasingly popular and for good reason–solar power is not only is it efficient and reliable, but it’s also clean and quiet and doesn’t require fuel like a generator (there’s plenty of free sunshine out there).
 It also mounts in an out-of-the-way area on the roof of your RV and doesn’t require regular maintenance as there are no moving parts.
 Used with a charge controller.
 Unfortunately, overcast skies and shading can greatly reduce its effectiveness and there is a high initial start-up cost, but this cost can be greatly reduced by buying a Renogy 100 watt solar power starter kit and by doing the installation yourself.
 It’s not that difficult.
-Check out my Solar 101 article for more information on solar power.
+Check out our article, “Building a Great Solar Powered Truck Camper Rig,” for more information on how to build a great solar power system for your camper.

 Easily the most popular method to recharge your camper’s batteries.
 Working with your rig’s converter/charger unit, generators work great at recharging your batteries, but not all are good for camping.
 Sure, industrial generators are relatively cheap and provide lots of wattage, but they are also big, heavy, and extremely noisy.
 Few things irk campers more than a neighbor’s noisy generator.
 Fortunately, there are several low noise, camping friendly generators on the market today–like the Honda EU2000i and Yamaha EF2400iS–which are not only light (the Honda EU2000i weighs only 46 pounds) but are also extremely quiet.
-The big negatives with generators are that they must be hauled around, generate deadly carbon monoxide, and can easily be stolen.
+The big negatives associated with generators are that they must be stored, thus taking up valuable storage space, generate deadly carbon monoxide, and can easily be stolen.
 Make sure you keep them chained up at all times when camping within sight of strangers.

 Using your truck or tow vehicle’s alternator is the cheapest and easiest method to recharge your camper’s batteries.
 Assuming your RV is already plugged in, all you need to do is run your engine.
 The speed and the efficiency of this charge, however, is limited by the quality of your vehicle’s alternator and the gauge of the charge wire in your RV.
 The best alternators are those that produce a lot of amperage like those found in heavy-duty trucks (160 amps is the norm).
 The quality of the charge can be improved by upgrading (read enlarging) the existing charge wire from the 12 gauge wire you typically find in your RV to an 8 gauge or larger wire.
 You’ll also want to make sure a battery isolator is wired into the circuit to prevent the batteries in your RV from draining.
 Click here if you’re interested in a modification that upgrades the wiring and other components of your vehicle’s alternator charge system.